breadboard-ai/breadboard/packages/website/src/docs/guides/breadboard-from-scratch.md

 will need to be done manually.

 > [!NOTE]
-> If you are using an older project, or have already configured a service
+> If you are using an established project, or have already configured a service
 > account, this step may not be necessary.
 See [the troubleshooting
 > guide](https://cloud.google.com/appengine/docs/standard/troubleshooting#default-sa-permissions)
 > for more information.